Author: Kay Lynn Akers, Consultant, VerityStream

 Unite Around a Common Goal.
 Bring the team together by focusing on a common assignment or goal.
 At HealthStream all teams have quarterly goals and we succeed, or fail, as a team.
 Since there is a reward for achieving them everyone rallies together to complete the goals successfully.
 Find something your team can work on together and tie a reward to it, big or small.

 Direct communication is especially important early on.
-Bring the team together whenever possible enabling team members to get to know one other personally as well as professionally.
+Bring the team together whenever possible enabling team members to get to know one another personally as well as professionally.

 Acknowledge Pain Points.
 A merger or acquisition can result in changes that are painful for employees.
 Whether it is a change in reporting relationship, loss of benefits or just the pain of the change that’s bothering team members don’t ignore it.
 Acknowledge their feelings so the team members feel heard and can shift their focus.